Mortimer's Hole

 led by secret doors to the keep of the old castle, in which were the state

 apartments.
-This was the passage through which Sir William Eland,
+This has long been thought to be the passage through which Sir William Eland,

-in 1330, conducted King Edward when he seized Lord Mortimer, and brought
+in 1330, conducted the young King Edward III when he seized Lord Mortimer, and brought

 him out of the castle, and was afterwards called Mortimer's Hole, in memory